Visit Hershey & Harrisburg sponsored our trip to Hershey’s Chocolate World Attractions. As always, all opinions are my own.

 The Chocolate Tour Ride will take visitors through the process of making chocolate.
 It lasts about five minutes, and there is now an on-ride photo opportunity that you can purchase after exiting the ride.
 After the ride, you’ll exit through a long hallway, and a fun-size Hershey product is distributed to you at the exit.

-Hershey’s Chocolate World has four options for ticketed attractions: 4D Chocolate Movie, Trolley Works, Hershey’s Unwrapped, and Create a Candy Bar.
+Hershey’s Chocolate World has four options for ticketed attractions: Trolley Works, Hershey’s Unwrapped, The Great Candy Expedition, and Create a Candy Bar.
 Each of these attractions requires a timed-ticket that can be purchased in advance online (recommended because they sell out) or at Central Ticketing inside Hershey’s Chocolate World.
 Central Ticketing can be found to the right of the lobby when entering through the main doors.

 There are two variations of the trolley works trolley tour.
 The original trolley tour lasts about 45 minutes and includes a family friendly “show”.
 The historical tour lasts about 75 minutes and is more like a documentary.

 Whichever you choose, about 15 minutes before your ticketed time you’ll meet at the trolley station located right outside of Chocolate World.
 They’ll scan your ticket, and you’ll shortly be on a trolley ride through Hershey.
 They distribute some chocolate to taste during the ride!